Commercial Roofing Mistakes That Lead To Leaks

-Here are some of the ways a contractor can make a mistake that leads to leak:
+Here are some of the ways a contractor can make a mistake that leads to leaks:

 - Covering electrical cords or conduits as they will need to be accessed eventually.

-- Clogging drains which leads to ponding on the roof.
+- Clogging drains that lead to ponding on the roof.

-- Over spraying with coating – which could lead to insurance liability.
+- Over spraying with coating – that could lead to insurance liability.

 Correctly Sealing Penetrations